 There are normally eight judges.
 There is a Chief Judge, a Tie Breaker Judge and Voting Judges.

 The best guide to the role of judges is the Contest Rule book.
 This is updated every year and can be downloaded from Toastmasters International.

 The Chief Judge doesn’t vote.
 The Chief Judge is known to the audience but all the other judges are anonymous.
 The Tie Breaker Judge’s vote is only counted when it’s necessary to break a tie.

 Regular club members can be judges at club level contests, and this is encouraged.
 People who are taking on judging for the first time need to be taught how to judge.
 More experienced members should explain the judging ballots and the rules some weeks prior to the contests.

 A Test Speaker is required for the Evaluation Contest.
-It is usual to get a person who is at speech 5 or 6 in the Competent Communicator manual.
-It needs to be a speaker who is unknown at your club, and hasn’t been previously heard by the contestants.
+It is recommended that the Test Speaker be unknown at your club and hasn’t been previously heard by the contestants.
 The Test Speech must be a contest-type speech or a project speech from the Toastmasters learning experience.

 Roles to Fill

 We have Contest Chair scripts for the International, Humorous, Evaluation, and Table Topics Contests which can be adjusted according to your needs.
-If someone has not been contest chair before, it’s best to get someone to go through the script with them.
+If someone has not been the contest chair before, it’s best to get someone to go through the script with them.

 There are a number of forms that need to be completed for each contest and they are:

 - Judges voting forms (x number of judges)